ckkok/spring-boot-keycloak-example/README.md

 Shut down Keycloak and re-issue the request immediately.
 If the token is still valid, determined by its exp value, no further token validation request is made to Keycloak and the request succeeds.
 If token introspection is required, Spring Security can be configured to validate the tokens as opaque tokens, sending them to an introspection endpoint automatically.

 Re-issue the request after the token expires - check via jwt.io, the default clock skew is 60 seconds, i.e. a token that expires in the next 60 seconds is considered expired.
 Observe that if Keycloak is unavailable, the request will fail.

+## Things to Address Before Bringing to Production

+- Failure to obtain an access token from Keycloak for any reason will throw an OAuth2-related exception.
+This should be wrapped in a relevant exception that applications can handle, perhaps via retries.
+For example, Spring's HttpClientException.
+- Appropriate exception translation policies on the secured server

 ## References
 - [Spring Security Documentation on Resource Server Configuration](https://docs.spring.io/spring-security/reference/servlet/oauth2/resource-server/jwt.html#_specifying_the_authorization_server)